“Carrying a gun isn’t supposed to be comfortable, it is supposed to be a comfort” Clint Smith

 many of the fabrics we love can be thin and sheer.
 Dresses and skirts pose an additional set of challenges, as does the absence of a belt or strong waistband.
 To provide the security we desire, our gun must be close, accessible, and hidden from view.
 Again, we must look at how we dress and if it helps or hinders our individual ability to concealed and access our firearm.

 Men have it easy!
-Their wardrobe consists of pants and a shirt every single day.
+Their wardrobe consists of pants and a shirt every single day and most of the time this includes a belt.
 Only the style and fabrics change but their concealed carry location does not.
-Women on the other hand, wear a variety of different clothing styles each and every day that may require concealed carry in more than one location.
+Women, on the other hand, wear a variety of different clothing styles each and every day that may require concealed carry in more than one location.

 Likely, some concessions and changes will be necessary but with a variety of holster options carried in some creative locations and some simple wardrobe adjustments, many of these challenges can be addressed.
 Think about how you dress most often and begin to plan your strategy.

-A good holster is one that attaches to your body or clothing securely and retains the firearm properly, whether because of the material it is made from or with the use of retention straps.
-A good holster also fully covers the trigger guard, is one you can reach with ease and is comfortable.
-This is a very important piece of equipment in your self-defense plan; it has a very important job to do so the focus has to be first on performance, not appearance or sexiness.
+A good holster is one that attaches to your body or clothing securely and retains the firearm properly.
+A good holster also fully covers the trigger guard, is one you can reach with ease and is comfortable to wear.
+This is a very important piece of equipment in your self-defense plan; it has a very important job to do and the focus has to be first on performance, not appearance or sexiness.
 As obvious as it may sound, your ability to put it on properly and draw your firearm from it is key.
-I have seen some holsters that are so complicated to put on that you need to be a contortionist to or have the strength of a super hero in your hands to attach it.
-Another thing to consider is the thickness of a fabric type holster, it must be thick enough to keep your finger from pressing into the trigger guard area and pull the trigger during daily adjustments.
+I have seen some holsters that are so complicated to put on that you need to be a contortionist to or have the strength of a superhero in your hands to attach it.
+Another thing to consider is the thickness of a fabric type holster, it must be thick enough to keep your finger from pressing through the fabric into the trigger guard area and pull the trigger during daily adjustments.
 So thin lacey fabrics are not good options.
+I have created a product that can increase the protection of your trigger, called the Trigger Guard.

 Once you have considered the first three elements of your Personal Concealed Carry System, you can consider and shop for holsters that fit your gun, your body and your clothing.
-The order is important as the decisions you make in each of the previous will help lead you in the right direction to find the right holster locations and holsters for YOU.
+The order that you consider these components is important as the decisions you make in each of the previous will help lead you in the right direction to find the right holster locations and holsters for YOU.